zitadel/zitadel/README.md

 Do you look for a user management that's quickly set up like Auth0 and open source like Keycloak?

-Do you have project that requires a multi-tenant user management with self-service for you customers?
+Do you have project that requires a multi-tenant user management with self-service for your customers?

-Look no further — ZITADEL combines the ease of Auth0 and the versatility of Keycloak.
+Look no further — ZITADEL combines the ease of Auth0 with the versatility of Keycloak.

 We provide you with a wide range of out of the box features to accelerate your project.
 Multi-tenancy with branding customization, secure login, self-service, OpenID Connect, OAuth2.x, SAML2, Passwordless with FIDO2 (including Passkeys), OTP, U2F, and an unlimited audit trail is there for you, ready to use.

 With ZITADEL you can rely on a hardened and extensible turnkey solution to solve all of your authentication and authorization needs.